Renison University College: The Luscott Ministry Centre

 Renison is home to the Luscott Ministry Centre, where all students, staff, and faculty have the opportunity to relax on couches, enjoy free coffee, tea, and cookies, and make use of a variety of stress relief activities.
-The Ministry Centre contains the offices of the Renison Institute of Ministry and Renison's Chaplain, with whom many students, staff, and faculty discuss questions (big and small), concerns, and joys.
+The Ministry Centre contains the offices of the Assistant Director, Student Experience and Housing, and Renison's Chaplain, with whom many students, staff, and faculty discuss questions (big and small), concerns, and joys.
 The Ministry Centre is a meeting place where community forms, faith is a welcome part of conversation, and transformation is championed.

+Link Inclusion Lounge

+In September 2024, a new space was unveiled at the college called the Link Inclusion Lounge.
+The space celebrates itself as a welcoming and inclusive space for students from equity-deserving communities to connect together and strengthen their feelings of belonging on campus.
+The space, located in the “Link” wing of Renison in the previous Registrar's Office space, includes office space for two Inclusion Coordinators (Bachelor of Social Work placement students) as well as a one-on-one meeting space.
+Events to bring students from equity-deserving communities together are facilitated in this space.

 Chapel of St. Bede

 The Chapel of St. Bede is the Anglican chapel at Renison University College, and is part of the Diocese of Huron.
-Sunday morning worship is held here, along with midweek prayers, and is officiated by the College's chaplain, The Rev. Canon Megan Collings-Moore.
-A labyrinth is set out once a month.
+Monday evening worship is held here, along with midweek prayers, and is officiated by the college's chaplain, The Rev. Scott McLeod.
 The chapel is also available for anyone to use for prayer or meditation.